 Syntagma Square, Center of Athens

 The Syntagma Square is the central square of Athens and in front of the square is the Greek Parliament.
 You can watch the changing of the presidential guards that takes place once every hour.
 The military unit that are the presidential guards, are referred to as the Evzones or Tsoliades.
 This is a special unit of the Hellenic Army constituted in 1868 to guard the Monument of the Unknown Soldier in front of the Hellenic Parliament.

 Next to the Greek parliament is one of the seven entrances of the National Gardens.
 Build by the wife of the first Modern Greek King Otto, remains open from sunrise to sunset.
 Enjoy the brief escape to nature, admire the impressive vegetation walking through the park.
 The National Gardens includes rare plants from all over the world.
 Then through the Park you will go to Zappeion, the imposing building in the middle of the gardens that houses important cultural events.

 At the other side of the road from Zappeion you can see the Panathenaic Stadium.
 This ancient stadium was rebuild in order to host the first modern Olympic Games at 1896.
 It is a magnificent building made entirely with marble!

 The best way to close your day is to have a food tour.
 A great way to learn and taste the food like locals do.
 Food is enormous in Greek Culture since the ancient times.
 Food in Greece is much more than Souvlaki and Mousaka.
 We like to eat a lot of seafood, lamp, pork, chicken, pies, salads and much more.
-Have a food tour in Greece and I am sure that you will savior it for ever!
+Join the Tastes and Traditions of Athens food tour in Greece and I am sure that you will savior it forever!